whyone1/Wang_2024_EPSL/README.md

 # Wang 2024 ESPL Supplyment Tables

+We have uploaded the revised data in the Sup tables to this community accepted data repository.
+However, we have not corrected these tables in the supplement, so now only the data in the online database is revised.
+We apologize for the inconvenience caused by our mistake.

 ## **Table S2: OSL sample ages.**

 | Site<sup>a</sup> No. | Sample No. | Depth (m) | Latitude (º) | Longitude (º) | Altitude (m asl) | Grain size (μm) | U (ppm)  | Th (ppm) | K (%) | WC<sup>b</sup> (%) | Dose rate (Gy/ka) | *D*<sub>e</sub> (Gy) | OSL age (ka) | References |